 WORKED: As a mild-mannered assistant in the disciplines of politics, marketing and sales and most recently, global financial services.

 Welcome to my website.
-Here are the low-down, bare-bones on me:
+Here are the low-down, meaty-bones on me:

 Know before you take the plunge that my urban paranormal novels are nothing close to politically correct.
-Suffice it to say, I get a thrill from writing, to take myself and my readers into a fantastical world.
+Suffice it to say, I get a thrill from writing, to take myself and readers into a fantastical world.
 For me, fiction gives permission to the imagination to have a mind of its own.
-And for those of you who wonder, the answer is no. I'm not personally into BDSM... maybe the light version on the broad spectrum, though some of my characters and readers surely adore the hardcore stuff, and I applaud them for enjoying a good spanking or much more, whatever floats your boat, in the context of consensual pleasure.
+For those of you who wonder, the answer is no. I'm not personally into BDSM... maybe a lighter version on the broad spectrum, though some of my characters surely adore the hardcore stuff.
+I applaud them for relishing a good spanking or much more.
+In the context of consensual pleasure, whatever floats your boat.

-During my seven-year stint as a Legislative Assistant on Parliament Hill, I undertook part-time studies in French language and political science at the universities of Waterloo and Ottawa.
+During my seven-year stint as a Legislative Assistant on Parliament Hill (1984-1991), I undertook part-time studies in French language and political science at the universities of Waterloo and Ottawa.
 The political work experience taught me the invaluable arts of obfuscation and misdirection — two essential components of fantasy fiction.
-I've also benefited greatly through my involvement with Ottawa Independent Writers, and by attending a variety of workshops on creative writing, graphic design, marketing, to include learning from the inevitable pain of dealing with editors, without whom all writers would come off as unprofessional.
-I am especially grateful for the influence of my paternal grandmother who wrote limericks and played piano for silent pictures, and whose Newfoundland sense of humour shines throughout my series in the form of Auntie Aileen.
-Fans have often expressed to me that Auntie is their favourite character and to this I say, thank you Nana!
+I've also benefited greatly through my involvement with Ottawa Independent Writers, and by attending workshops on creative writing, graphic design, marketing, to include learning from the inevitable pain of dealing with editors, without whom all writers would come off as unprofessional.
+I'm especially grateful for the influence of my paternal grandmother who wrote limericks and played piano for silent pictures, and whose Newfoundland sense of humour shines throughout my series in the form of Auntie Aileen.
+Fans often express to me that Auntie is their favourite character and to this I say, thank you Nana!

 Reading is my guilty pleasure (when I know I should be writing).
 I love fiction, autobiographical, biographical, non-fiction, poetry and scientific.
 Favourite authors include Paul William Roberts, Charles Panati, Sherrill Wark, Arianna Huffington, Robert Shaw, Jack London, Caleb Carr, Thomas Harris and Oscar Wilde.
 For poetical inspiration, I turn to Walt Whitman, Dorothy Parker and Pablo Neruda.

 Dayum!
-Talk about one long-winded diatribe.
-You're almost at the end and I congratulate you for getting this far.
-Only a little more ways to go.
+Talk about a long-winded diatribe.
+You're almost at the end.
+I congratulate you for getting this far.
+Only a little more to go.

 My heart belongs to the City of Ottawa, the hidden gem of Ontario.
 So, if you happen to see me selling at an exhibition or other fantasy-related/literary event, in Ottawa or elsewhere, and you're in need of advice on being an Indie author, don't hesitate to drop by my table for a chat.
-Many fine people have gone out of their way to help me over the years.
+Many fine people have gone out of their way to help me over the years (I'm thinking of you David Three Rats and Nitronium).
 Their generosity in turn inspires me to give back to the writing community, an activity about which I care strongly.
 Bear in mind that I also work full-time, like many Canadian artists who support their craft.
 If you're willing to be patient, then I'm happy to offer a free and honest critique of your short story or one chapter of your as-yet-unreleased-novel.
 Reach out to me by visiting the Contact page on this site.

 Thank you for dropping in and for supporting Indie authors.
 You are my kind of people!